GjikaByte/Twilio_App/README.md

 # Twilio Voice Web Client Demo

-This is a minimal example that lets you make and receive calls on your Twilio number from your browser.
+This is an app that lets you make and receive calls on your Twilio number from your browser.

 ## 1. Prerequisites